-The London Borough of Richmond upon Thames is responsible for the naming and numbering of new or existing streets and buildings within the borough boundaries.
+We are responsible for the naming and numbering of new or existing streets and buildings within the borough boundaries.
 We carry out these functions under the London Government Act 1963 and London Building Acts (Amendment) Act 1939.

 You will need to submit an application to us if you wish to name or number a new development, sub-divide an existing property, or change the name or number(s) of an existing property or development.